Klebert-Engineering/deep-spell-9/README.md

 you to run Deep-Spell-9 within an interactive browser UI.
 Use the `service.json` config file to configure the used models.

-You have to options to launch the service:
+You have two options to launch the service:

 1. Via a local Python setup: Clone the repo, and run